-With self-serve ordering, you can set up QR codes to power contactless payment for collection and dine-in ordering and payment.
-Guests simply scan QR codes from their phones to pull up your Square Online ordering page where they can browse your menu items, place orders and pay.
+With self-serve ordering, you can set up QR codes to power contactless payment for collection and dine-in ordering.
+Guests simply scan QR codes from their phones to pull up your Square Online ordering page, where they can browse your menu items, place orders and pay.
 This powerful feature is available on all Square Online plans (including the free plan).
 You can set up QR codes that are uniquely mapped to your ordering stations (e.g. tables, event seats, parking spaces, hotel rooms, etc.) or use a QR code as a walk-up ordering service for food trucks, farmers markets and pop-up locations.

-Self-serve ordering can be used at all different types of businesses, including table service restaurants, quick-service restaurants, bars and breweries, food trucks, hotels, stadiums and event spaces and more.

-On average, businesses see a 35% increase in sales within the first 30 days after implementing self-serve ordering due to improved safety, efficiency and order accuracy.
+On average, businesses see a 35% increase in sales within the first 30 days of implementing self-serve ordering due to improved safety, efficiency and order accuracy.

 In this article, we’ll walk you through best practices for: